 This is one of the most usefull examples: a

-script which does a b ackup.
+script which does b ackup.
 I am going to do something really simple.

-We have a file with data (for example: data.txt), which changes, because everyday many users edit it.
+We have a file with data (for example: data.txt), which changes, because everyday users edit it.
 The file also might be a complex database file (the Firebird, the SQLite), a document in the Microsoft Word or Microsoft Excel.
+It does not matter currently.

 For us, the interesting thing is the c

 hange.
-So if a file is frequently changed, the file must be saved everyday in case someone had recalled that 2 weeks ago and written some very important information to the file and removed them one day later.
+If a file is frequently changed, the file must be saved everyday in case of someone had recalled that 2 weeks ago and written some very important information to the file and removed them one day later.

 We use a will simple rule for writing the scripts: We do some actions handmade first, and later we will write the script which will do the same automatically.